Umbrason/NavigationMesh/README.md

 ``Scripts/AStar`` contains a modified AStar algorithm for use on a NavigationMesh.
 ``Scripts/Algorithm`` contains the navmesh generator algorithm.
 Especially ``Scripts/Algorithm/3_GraphAssembly`` could be of interest for reusing this implementation in other contexts.
 ``Scripts/Interfaces`` contains the implementation specific interfaces for the navmesh generator.

+uses some vector swizzling, an implementation of which can be found in https://github.com/Umbrason/UmbrasonsUtils